alex-gutev/live_cells/README.md

 The `CellEquality` mixin provides implementations of the equality comparison methods using the `==` and `!=` operators for a given type.

-To implement a cell that performs a computation which is dependent on the values of one or more argument cells, you should extend `DependentCell`.
+To implement a lightweight cell which performs a computation on the values of one or more argument cells, you should extend `DependentCell`.
 This class already implements `addObserver` and `removeObserver`, and provides a constructor which takes a list of the argument cells on which the value of the cell depends.
 You're only required to implement the `value` property accessor in which the value of the cell is computed.

 Example: